It’s More Than a Great Job;

 Junior Day Camp is our youngest summer program, serving 5 and 6 years olds from the surrounding communities in the Chagrin Valley area and in and around Northeast Ohio.
 Junior Day Camp is a closely supervised program to give children a safe and secure environment in which to be introduced to the joys and benefits of camping and to expand their horizons.
 It runs Monday through Friday, 9 a.m. to 4 p.m.

-Resident SPECIALISTS include Archery, Arts and Crafts, Canoeing, COPE Course Instructors (including Climbing Wall, Low Ropes & High Ropes Courses), Nature, Survival Skills, Sustainable Farming & Animal Farmstead, and Western Horsemanship Instructors.
+Overnight Specialists include Archery, Arts and Crafts, Canoeing, COPE Course Instructors (including Climbing Wall, Low Ropes & High Ropes Courses), Nature, Survival Skills, Farmstead Barn, and Western Horsemanship Instructors.
 These individuals must have experience in their area.
-They work with all campers (Resident, Day and Junior Day) as they teach and lead activities in their specialist area.
+They work with all campers (Overnight, Day and Junior Day) as they teach and lead activities in their specialist area.
 They live with campers, counselors, and unit leaders in cabins or tents and are expected to participate in all unit activities as well as play a vital role in the life of a unit.
-(Please Note: All Day Specialists will be required to stay for every Day Camp overnight - 5 nights total)
+(Please Note: All Day Specialists will be required to stay for every Day Camp overnight – 5 nights total.)

-LIFEGUARDS must have training and certification.
-Current lifeguarding, First Aid and CPR cards are needed.
-May commute daily, however we would prefer lifeguards who will stay in residence.
+Lifeguards must have training and certification.
+Current life-guarding, First Aid and CPR cards are needed.

 **All staff must attend Pre-Camp Training; Pre-Camp Training dates subject to change